-Meet Sung Hu Kim, a 2006 graduate of the Berkeley-Haas Full-time MBA Program who worked at Twitter in product management.
+Meet Sung Hu Kim, a 2006 graduate of the Berkeley Haas Full-time MBA Program who worked at Twitter in product management.
 Prior to that, he was at Google as a lead on the Android team for consumer and developer marketing.
-He talks with us about his career in product management:
+He talked with us about his career in product management:

 What did you do prior to pursuing your MBA?

 I was a management consultant and then worked at a startup.

 I wanted to work with great people building products that I loved that would have a positive impact on people's lives.

 What responsibilities have you had as a product manager?

 I recently left Twitter to take some time off and recharge after working there for 4 1/2 years.

 At Twitter, I launched the first version of the company's Logged Out experience.
 Prior to that, I drove the strategy, roadmap, and execution around the company's mobile products.